sankethj/z-cam/README.md

 `python3 zcam.py`

 ## HOW TO USE
 - After running the script, you will be provided with **ngrok** tunnel link
+- Send that link to Client
 - Cam Images will be stored in the directory called capture.
 - Captured Cam Image will be saved in the format of `img_<year-month-day> <time_24hr_format>.png`
 - Clients' ip address, User-Agent (system, browser) details and it will be saved in the file called `myfile.txt`